1jayyaj1/Shopify_Web_Engineer_Challenge/README.md

 <a name="tech"></a>
 ## Technologies

 Can you think of a better duo than peanut butter and jelly?
 Yeah, it's called using ReactJS for front-end and Express.js for back-end.
+Thanks to Heroku, this project is deployed online for testing purposes.

 <a name="improv"></a>
-## Improvements
+## Future Improvements

 Although I didn't want to alter the proposed UI in the provided screenshot by adding extra features, I did think of creative future improvements for this project.

 ### 1. Pages for search results

-If the user tries to search for waste items while the input field is empty, they get alerted of the error and the API call is not performed.
+Some keyword searches might return too many results to fit in a single page.
+It would therefore be great to split these results into pages that could be viewed by the user without scrolling.

 ### 2. Clear all favourites button

-When the favourite waste items list, and/or the search results list are empty, the user gets prompted on how to get started using the website.
+Currently, users remove items from their favourites list by selecting each item individually.
+Implementing a button that would clear the entire favourites list would improve the user experience as the list grows larger.

 ### 3. Similar keywords when search has no matching results

-The user gets prompted when there is no results associated with a searched keyword.
+When a user enters a keyword with a spelling mistake, it would be favorable to use a library that searches for similar words in order to return potential keywords to the user.
+This way, the user will not have to type their keyword everytime they mess it up.